Troubleshooting Mitsubishi Check Engine Light On

 Cleaning the sensor is simple, but only MAF cleaner fluid is used for this job.
 Another possibility is an intake leak.
 Codes: P0102 (Mass airflow sensor), P0113 (Intake air temperature sensor)

 Some Mitsubishis are somewhat more prone to coolant temperature sensor issues.
 A faulty CTS will give false temperature readings, causing, in most cases, the engine to run rich.
-Also, it will show incorrect and misleading temperature reading on your dashboard.
+Also, it will show incorrect and misleading temperature readings on your dashboard.
 In addition to the sensor, ensure the wiring is not damaged.
 Code: P0115 (Coolant temperature sensor malfunction)

 4. Vacuum Leak